LizChai/ECE4179_Project/data/eminem2/results.md

 Input: I love learning about Neural networks and deep learning because they are really cool
 Output: I love learning about Neural Networks and deep learning cause that's where all the cool stuff happens
 Output: I love learning about Neural Networks and deep Learning 'cause that's cool dude
+Output: Got me on the deep learning train and love 'cause they kinda remind me of nervous systems
+Output: Just love learning about Neural Networks and deep learning 'cause they just cool stuff

 Input: My brothers are really annoying but I like them, they piss me off sometimes though.
 Output: I'm not really happy with the way my brothers act but I like 'em, they're annoyin' but I'm content with 'em, they piss me off sometimes though